chingu-voyages/V61-tier2-team-23/README.md

 **Sign-In with Google:** Users may sign-in to their Google account.
 An account is created on Firebase that matches their Google email so they can come back and continue their progess.

 **Gameboard:** Users have 6 attempts to guess the 5 letter word.
 The word is randomly selected from a list of 500 words at a 9th grade reading level.
-If the a guess contains a letter in the correct spot it is highlighted green, and if the letter exists in the word but is in a different place then it is highlighted yellow.
+If the guess contains a letter in the correct spot it is highlighted green, and if the letter exists in the word but is in a different place then it is highlighted yellow.
 Users may ask Gemini for a Hint.
 Users may also select a hard mode option.

 **Firebase DB:** User data and game data are saved in Firebase.